-Section 7.1 There are several ways you can pay your plan premium
+Section 7.1 There are several ways you can pay your plan premium payment method, you are responsible for making sure that your plan premium is paid on time.

 There are five ways you can pay your plan premium.
 You will make your initial payment selection on the enrollment form.
 If you would like to change your premium payment method, please contact Customer Service (phone numbers are printed on the back cover of this booklet).